Alfresco/acs-packaging/docs/transform-services.md

 For more information see [Custom Transforms and Renditions](custom-transforms-and-renditions.md).

-The original *RenditionService* and *ThumbnailService* are now deprecated as they supports synchronous requests or have callbacks that must be processed on the same node.
+The original *RenditionService* and *ThumbnailService* are now deprecated as they support synchronous requests or have callbacks that must be processed on the same node.
 Local transforms support these older interfaces.
 Where the call is asynchronous (without a callback) the code has been modified to use the *RenditionService2* if there is an equivalent *RenditionDefinition2*.